-Someone new to radio controlled model aircraft, looking for their first radio controlled aeroplane, can get confused because of the wide variety of choices available.
+Someone new to RC planes, looking for their first radio controlled aeroplane, can get confused because of the wide variety of choices available.

 In this article, we’ll go through the three RC motor types and look at them from a beginner’s point of view, looking for the best option for one’s first radio controlled aeroplane.

 Three Kinds of Power Sources for Radio Controlled Model Planes

 There are three kinds of power sources for radio controlled aeroplanes.
-The three kinds of RC engines available are nitro, gas and electric RC planes.
+The three kinds of RC engines available are nitro, gas and electric RC aeroplanes.

 Firstly, the nitro RC engines run on nitro methane mixture, which makes the radio controlled aeroplane using a nitro RC engine fly faster and usually for a longer time too.
 However, nitro RC engines require more maintenance, can break up more easily and the fuel is more costly than the other two options.